glific/glific/api.docs/includes/_session_templates.md

 <td valign="top"><a href="#string">String</a></td>
 <td>

-Match term with label, body or shortcode of template
+Match term with labe/body/shortcode of template or label/shortcode of associated tag

 </td>
 </tr>